View Alonissos in Google Maps here.

 Bente also offers various exciting courses and is the owner of the beautiful gallery “Gallery 5” which is definitely worth a visit.
 You will find “Gallery 5” in the old village in the top of the city on the right.
 You can read more about shops and courses here

-The house is an original old Greek house, (Elias house), which is lovingly restored and is indescribably cozy.
-Below is a picture from the terrace that has a nice sea view and a view of the old village.
-The house is on two floors and has two bedrooms for a total of 4 people. (+ optional extra bed)
+We have also stayed in the old village in this old beautifully restored house.
+The house is an original old Greek house (Elias house) that has been carefully restored and is indescribably cozy.
+Below is a picture from the terrace, which has a nice sea view and look over the old village.
+The house is on two floors and has two bedrooms for a total of 4 people.

 If you are several persons and want better space there is also the possibility to rent “Villa Maria”.